-More sophisticated diagnostic techniques that may be deployed include digital imaging platforms, which can provide an instant, painless and accurate view beneath the surface of the skin, without the need for surgical biopsy.
+More sophisticated diagnostic techniques that may be deployed include digital imaging platforms.
+These can provide an instant, painless and accurate view beneath the surface of the skin, without the need for a surgical biopsy.

 However while a cure may not always be possible, the condition can certainly be effectively managed.
 Often, the best treatment for melasma is a combination of approaches that will improve the appearance of affected skin.

-Dr Haus Dermatology in Harley Street was the first clinic in the UK to offer patients ‘elos’ technology, a state-of-the-art platform that delivers laser, light and radio frequencies to treat melasma and other hyperpigmentation conditions.
+Dr Haus Dermatology in Harley Street was the first clinic in the UK to offer patients ‘elos’ laser treatment technology.
+This state-of-the-art platform delivers laser, light and radio frequencies to treat melasma and other hyperpigmentation conditions.

 Other melasma laser treatments include the Erbium and Fraxel laser modalities.
 Chemical peels, microneedling and drug delivery, are other effective tools in the Dr Haus Dermatology treatment kit.